Using embedded buttons for Apple Pay and Google Pay payments

 string, optional

-The country code in the customer's billing address in the ISO 3166-1 alpha-2 format.
+The country code in the customer's billing address.

 To collect customer billing address information on the Apple Pay and Google Pay service side, use the payment_methods_options parameter.